bmlt-enabled/fetch-jft/fetch-jft-plugin/readme.txt

 == Description ==

-The Fetch JFT is a plugin that pulls the Just For Today from jftna.org and puts it on your page or post.
+Fetch JFT is a plugin that pulls the Just For Today from jftna.org and puts it on your page or post.